Guide

 # or: cursor, windsurf, vscode

-See Give AI Agents Email Access via MCP for full setup.
+See Give AI Agents Email Access via MCP for the full setup walkthrough.

 FAQ